 An introduction to electrical systems.
 This includes electrical circuits, electrical indicator circuits, storage batteries, starting systems, circuit ignition, circuit alternator, charging circuits and emergency shut down circuits.
 Safety and the use of special tools will be emphasized.

-DMT- 19002 Brake Systems and more issueving a
+DMT 19002 Brake Systems was more labeled to